 You can see our recommended settings here.

 The Sony A9G has an impressive wide color gamut.
-It is slightly worse than last year's A9F and most of the other OLED TVs we've tested.
-This, however, is not noticeable in normal content.
-The EOTF follows the input stimulus well until it starts a sharp roll off towards the TV's peak brightness.
+The EOTF follows the input stimulus well until it starts a sharp roll-off towards the TV's peak brightness.
 The 'Game' mode EOTF is almost identical as you can see here, although some brighter scenes might be slightly brighter than they should be.

 The color volume is decent.
-It's similar to the LG C8, but worse than the A9F, which has better performance.
-We even did a side-by-side comparison and verified this.
-The A9G has difficulty displaying bright saturated colors, as the use of the white subpixel to boost brightness desaturates the pure colors at high brightness levels.
+The TV has difficulty displaying bright saturated colors, as the use of the white subpixel to boost brightness desaturates the pure colors at high brightness levels.

-The A9G has a very faint temporary image retention that is not noticeable in normal use.
+The Sony A9G exhibits some very faint temporary image retention, although this isn't noticeable in normal use.

 This test is only indicative of short term image retention, and not the permanent burn-in that may occur with longer exposure to static images.
-We are currently running a long-term test to help us better understand permanent burn-in.
+We're currently running a long-term test to help us better understand permanent burn-in.
 You can see our results and read more about our investigation here.

 You can read about our investigation into this here.